The following information applies to the students in the Class of 2015.

 Individual exam dates will be assigned by UGME based on clerkship track, and a link to the on-line schedule will be sent to students via e-mail.
 Open Lab Practice sessions will be assigned based on exam date and the availability of the Graham Clinical Performance Center.

-For preparation information, please go to the Graham Clinical Performance Center web site at http://chicago.medicine.uic.edu/grahamcpc/for_learners/u_g_m_e/graduation_competency_exam/ .
+Information about preparing for the exam in the document entitled "Preparing for the Graduation Competency Examination".
+For full preparation information, please go to the Graham Clinical Performance Center web site at http://chicago.medicine.uic.edu/grahamcpc/for_learners/u_g_m_e/graduation_competency_exam/ .

 May 7 - June 6, 2014